 We believe the County should implemented the following measures which would save the County $80 to $100 million per year in salary and pension costs and enable the County to restore essential services to taxpayers.

-1. Lower salaries by 10% and freeze them for 5 years or as long as necessary to avert a financial crisis.
-This would save the County $43 million the first year and an additional $12 million per year over 5 years.
+1. Lower manager salaries by 15% and freeze all salaries for 5 years or as long as necessary to avert a financial crisis.
+This would save the County $25 million per year or $125 million over 5 years.

 2. Have all pension costs shared equally between the County and the employees.
-This would save the County $45.5 million per year.
+This would save the County another $41 million per year.

 4. If possible, place a cap on pensions.

-7. Eliminate the defined benefit pension plan prospectively for all elected officials so they won't have a conflict of interest and will be more willing to reduce benefits.
+5. Eliminate the defined benefit pension plan prospectively for all officials so they won't have a conflict of interest and will be more willing to reduce benefits.

 There are legal questions that the courts need to decide regarding changing benefit formulas for existing employees going forward, but most of the above measures can be legally implemented.

 The Citizens Advisory Committee believes that if the Board of Supervisors refuses to implement the measures that are clearly legal, New Sonoma will create a proposition and allow the voters to implement them.

 More information on Pensions can be found on the White Papers and Articles page.